lists

 AssertionError: Lists differ: [0, 1, 2, 'n', 0] != [0, 1, 2, 'n']

 the method added a value.
-I change the values in the test to match the values in the terminal
+I change the expectation to match the values in the terminal

 self.assertEqual(a_list, [0, 1, 2, 'n', 0])